kostasthanos/Tkinter-Calculator/README.md

    <img src="imgs/6789th_rows.png">
 </p>

-In these rows there are :
+In these rows are :

 -> The basic number buttons (0 to 9).
 -> The basic math symbols (operators) (+, -, *, /).